hellocoop/packages/utils/README.md

 # A collection of utils for Hellō

 ## TODO:

-#### rework PKCE tests -- current tests are from PKCE module
+- document each API and types

-add tests for other APIs
+- rework PKCE tests -- current tests are from PKCE module